Yaxh8074/SQLdb_Store_Query-GenAI/README.md

-# AtliQ Tees: Talk to a Database
+# Tshirt Showroom: Talk to a Database

 This is an end to end LLM project based on Google Gemini API Embeddings, Groq(llama-3.3-70b-versatile) and Langchain.
 We are building a system that can talk to MySQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and